fafonso/liferay-puppet-vm/README.md

 * Configured to use <VAGRANT_SHARED_FOLDER>/liferay/deploy/nodeX for deployments
 * Configures tomcat and tomcat8081 as unix service
 * Set /opt/liferay/data/document_library as document library for both nodes, using Liferay AdvancedFileSystemStore
-* Node1 uses 8080 port for http and 8081 for node2
+* Http ports configured are 8080 for node1 and 8081 for node2

 #### Apache2 #####